Best Curtain Solutions for Arched Windows

 It’s amazing how a simple curve can strike fear in even the most seasoned designers.
 Luckily, you’re not the first homeowner to face this challenge.
 Choose from proven designs that maximize the classic beauty of the arch while stylishly addressing potential light control and privacy concerns.

 If you're looking for an arched window treatment you might ask yourself these questions:

 - Should I cover the entire arch with curtains?

-- Should I purchase window scarves for strictly use as decoration?
+- Should I purchase window scarves as decoration?

 - Should I hang straight curtain panels on each side and ignore the arch?